cloudfoundry/diego-release/README.md

    Created out/clientName.crt from out/clientName.csr signed by out/diegoCA.key
    ```

-   The manifest property `properties.diego.etcd.client_cert` should be set to the certificate in `out/clientName.crt`.
+   The manifest property `properties.etcd.client_cert` should be set to the certificate in `out/clientName.crt`.
-   The manifest property `properties.diego.etcd.client_key` should be set to the certificate in `out/clientName.key`.
+   The manifest property `properties.etcd.client_key` should be set to the certificate in `out/clientName.key`.

 5. Create and sign a certificate for the BBS server.
    ```